opencv/opencv/doc/tutorials/introduction/clojure_java/clojure_dev_intro.rst

 environment.
 What is now needed is to configure the Clojure environment to interact with the OpenCV library.

-Install the local-repo Leiningen plugin
+Install the localrepo Leiningen plugin
 =======================================

 The set of commands (tasks in Leiningen parlance) natively supported by